-NOW, there are seven categories: Hispanic/Latino, American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, White, or Two or More.
-This fall, Iowa schools asked students to update their information based on the new categories.
-Students or their parents/guardians were asked the following two-part question:
+Now, there are seven categories: Hispanic/Latino, American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, White, or Two or More.
+Iowa schools ask students to update their information based on the new categories.
+Students or their parents/guardians are asked the following two-part question:

 Is this student Hispanic/Latino?
 (Choose only one)